Administrators

 Reading Block Schedules

 At all times throughout any given K-3 school year, all children receive 90+ minutes (or 450+ minutes per week) of high-quality instruction from an ESSA evidence-based core reading program (Tier 1) in whole group and differentiated small group.
 This core reading block is dedicated to reading standards.
-All schools are required to submit their core reading block schedule directly within the literacy plan.
+All schools submit their K-3 schedule directly within the literacy plan.
 The schedule should reflect Tier 1 minutes for each K-3 grade level served, including additional intervention periods outside the Tier 1 block.

 Parent Notification